40,500 people search for Zoloft alternatives every month. The second most prescribed SSRI isn't the only option.

 40-50% of Zoloft users experience discontinuation syndrome.
 Taper gradually with physician guidance.

-Evidence-based alternatives, ranked retreats, and the research Big Pharma spends billions to outrank — every Thursday.
+Evidence-based alternatives, ranked retreats, and peer-reviewed psilocybin research — delivered every Thursday.